twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt14-03-extinguish-the-hell-fire%zh.rst

 Tape 2

-The ten unwholesome dhammas (akusala dhamma) are described as black or dark actions; the 10 wholesome actions are described as white dhammas black and white mixed actions (with the king of Hell — Yama, being in this group), and the action to cut off either black, white, or mixed actions, is NIBBĀNA.
+The ten unwholesome dhammas (akusala dhamma) are described as black or dark actions; the 10 wholesome actions are described as white dhammas; black and white mixed actions (with the king of Hell — Yama, being in this group); and the action to cut off either black, white, or mixed actions, is NIBBĀNA.
 Developing the path factors is easy if you discern the signs of anicca.

 At the end of the signs of anicca (anicca lakkhaṇa), Nibbāna exists.
 Sāsana Dhamma (i.e., Buddhadhamma), is very rare and difficult to encounter.
 (He mentioned some men during the time of the Buddha, such as— his two jhāna teachers, father in law, Pasenadi, King of Kosala; they met the great being but not enlightened).
 So don’t waste your time.
 Try hard!
 Incline your own knowledge (ñāṇa) towards the objects of anicca.
 Don’t waste your time with talking.
 (Here Sayadaw admonished his disciples to come to the Dhamma Sālā for practice only not for worldly affairs).
 You have to stay with it as dhamma objects (dhamma— ārammaṇas).
 Everyone has three types of debt (i.e., black, white and mixed kammas).
 He showed them how to stop kammas with the dependent arising of the khandha.
 For example,